Bored-Programmers/laragrid/README.md

 ## Changelog

-For a detailed history of changes, see the [CHANGELOG.md](CHANGELOG.md) file.
+For a detailed history of changes, see releases on GitHub.

 ## License